21 - 22 & 24 - 25 November 2022 (Hybrid course)

-This course forms part of a range of short courses in Allergy which are available both to students who are enrolled on the MSc in allergy programme, and as stand-alone CPD programmes for GPs, specialist trainees and consultants, nurses, dietitians and other healthcare professionals wishing to improve their ability to manage allergic patients in daily practice.
+This course forms part of a range of short courses in Allergy which are available both to students who are enrolled on the MSc in allergy programme, and as stand-alone CPD programmes.
+Suitable for healthcare professionals wishing to improve their ability to manage allergic patients in daily practice including GPs, specialist trainees and consultants, nurses, dietitians, and also basic scientists and professionals working in industry in the field of allergy or immunology.

 The course should enable you to have the most up-to-date evidence-based knowledge and skills to optimally diagnose and manage complex food allergy in children and adults.
 By the end of this short course you will be better able to: